-This month at Pistoia Alliance’s Centre of Excellence for AI/ML in Life Sciences was defined by the AI/ML Workshop at the Pistoia Alliance conference in Boston, MA on October 9th and10th and the start of the Datathon.
+This month at Pistoia Alliance’s Centre of Excellence for AI/ML in Life Sciences was defined by the AI/ML Workshop at the Pistoia Alliance conference in Boston, MA on October 9th and 10th and the start of the Datathon.

-Boston AL and ML Workshop Summary:
+Boston AI and ML Workshop Summary:

 - Speakers and presentations in the workshop

 - 5 full-length research presentations (slide decks with speakers’ permission),

 - 3 highly engaging panel discussions, and two brainstorming events: one during the workshop itself, and another in the break-out meetings during the main Pistoia conference on the next day.

 - Over 50 Pistoia conference attendees joined our break-out session on October 10th, making it even stronger and more diverse.

 - The key topic highlighted in brainstorming and break-outs was data & data quality: